-Phase 1: Data Gathering: Collect and review documents; complete an InGov® peer profile benchmarking report; complete an online self-assessment survey of Board members and executive staff; conduct the Opening Conference; and conduct internal and external interviews.
-This phase would require seven to nine weeks to complete;

-Phase 2: Assessment/Analysis: Complete each of the six main work tasks.
-The tasks comprising this phase would require nine to eleven weeks to complete; and,

-Phase 3: Final Report: Submit the final draft report; obtain OP&F executive and staff and ORSC feedback; incorporate feedback; submit final report; and conduct Closing Conference.
+- Phase 1: Data Gathering: Collect and review documents; complete an InGov® peer profile benchmarking report; complete an online self-assessment survey of Board members and executive staff; conduct the Opening Conference; and conduct internal and external interviews.
+This phase would require seven to nine weeks to complete; - Phase 2: Assessment/Analysis: Complete each of the six main work tasks.
+The tasks comprising this phase would require nine to eleven weeks to complete; and, - Phase 3: Final Report: Submit the final draft report; obtain HPRS leadership and ORSC feedback; incorporate feedback; submit final report; and conduct the Closing Conference.
 This phase would require five to six weeks to complete.

-Rick Funston will have overall responsibility for the project and its results.
-On a day-to-day basis, Randy Miller will be the primary contact person and project manager.
-We would also expect to have regular biweekly status update conference calls with the OP&F project liaison to ensure effective ongoing communication throughout the project.
+While Rick Funston will have overall responsibility for the project and its results, on a day-to-day basis, Randy Miller will be the primary contact person and project manager.
+We also plan to have regular biweekly status update conference calls with the HPRS project liaison to ensure effective ongoing communication throughout the project.
 We will provide at least monthly written status reports to the ORSC as well as bi-weekly conference calls to review progress.
 As described later in the proposal, we also use a cloud-based collaboration tool which would enable ORSC to monitor progress in real time, if desired.

-Prior to conducting the Opening Conference, the FAS team will review OP&F documents, enabling legislation and relevant statutes.
-We will provide OP&F staff with InGov® profile survey questionnaires and FAS will prepare an OP&F peer benchmarking profile report.
+Prior to conducting the Opening Conference, the FAS team will review HPRS documents, enabling legislation and relevant statutes.
+We will provide HPRS staff with InGov® profile survey questionnaires and FAS will prepare an HPRS peer benchmarking profile report.
 We will also prepare and administer an online self-assessment survey completed by Board members and executive staff.
 We have found this to be very helpful in identifying potential issues and improvement opportunities and also in engaging the Board and executive team in the review process.
-Prior to arriving onsite for the Entrance Conference, we will also work with the OP&F contact person to schedule interviews.
+Prior to the Opening Conference, we will also work with the HPRS contact person to schedule interviews.

 We anticipate submitting the first draft final report within fifteen to sixteen weeks.
-The five- to six-week Phase 3 will allow adequate time for OP&F, and subsequently the ORSC, to review the document and provide responses to FAS.
-After incorporating the feedback, we will submit the final report and present a summary of the report in the Closing Conference.
-All time estimates are dependent upon timely cooperation from OP&F.
+The five- to six-week Phase 3 will allow adequate time for HPRS, and subsequently the ORSC, to review the document and provide responses to FAS.
+After incorporating the feedback, we will submit the final report and present a summary of the report at the Closing Conference.
+All time estimates are dependent upon timely cooperation from HPRS.

-The final report will include: a description of the work performed; an executive summary; a description of leading practices used for comparison; findings and recommendations as to whether OP&F's practices are leading, prevailing or lagging; recommended priorities based on such factors as degree of difficulty, cost, and involvement of other parties; and specific and concrete proposals to achieve any improvements recommended in the report.
+The final report will include: a description of the work performed; an executive summary; a description of leading practices used for comparison; findings and recommendations as to whether HPRS's practices are leading, prevailing, or lagging; recommended priorities based on such factors as the degree of difficulty, cost, and involvement of other parties; and specific and concrete proposals to achieve any improvements recommended in the report.
 The recommendations and proposals will be prioritized and provide the potential costs or benefits associated with implementation.
-The key findings, recommendations, and proposals will be organized in a manner that clearly identifies to whom they are primarily directed (e.g., the Legislature, OP&F Board, OP&F staff functions, and the ORSC).
+The key findings, recommendations, and proposals will be organized in a manner that clearly identifies to whom they are primarily directed (e.g., the Legislature, HPRS Board, HPRS staff functions, and the ORSC).

-We sincerely look forward to the opportunity to work with the ORSC and OP&F on this important assignment.
-You have our commitment that this will receive our highest attention and we will deliver a high quality and timely report.
+We sincerely look forward to the opportunity to work with the ORSC and HPRS on this important assignment.
+You have our commitment that this will receive our highest attention and we will deliver a high-quality and timely report.